 On June 15, 2023, State Administration for Market Regulation promulgated the Administrative Measures for Food Operation Licensing and Filing (《食品經營許可和備案管理辦法》).
 According to Administrative Measures for Food Operation Licensing and Filing, the issuing date of a food operation license is the date on which the decision on granting the license is made, and the license is valid for five years.
-Food operators shall hang or place their food operation license originals or display their electronic ones in prominent places of their operation sites.
-If the information indicated on the food operation license change, the food operator shall, within ten working days after the change, apply to the department for market regulation which originally issued the license for alteration of the operation license.
-If a food operator relocates its operation site, and engages in food operation in a site other than the original operation site, it shall apply for a food operation license again.
+Food operators shall hang or place their food operation license originals or display their electronic ones in prominent places of their operator shall, within ten working days after the change, apply to the department for market regulation which originally issued the license for alteration of the operation license.
+If a food operator site, it shall apply for a food operation license again.